solrevdev/newshound/README.md

 node.js application to display news from the bbc and sky. kicking the tyres of new tech.

-Newly added a Vagrant VM provisioned with Chef Solo using new vagrant cloud
+Newly added a Vagrant VM provisioned with Chef Solo using new vagrant cloud using Vagrant 1.5